-With a credit score of 615, you will likely find it difficult to qualify for mortgages, loans, and credit cards with competitive interest rates.
+With a 615 credit score, you’ll probably find it difficult to qualify for mortgages, loans, and credit cards with competitive interest rates.

 It’s in your best interest to improve your credit scores as much as possible.
 Credit scores are important when qualifying for a loan or mortgage, applying for a job or apartment, and for obtaining professional certifications, licenses, and security clearances.

-If you improve your credit score by 5 points to a score of 620 (which should be relatively easy), your credit score will be considered "Fair" and it will much easier to qualify for a mortgage, auto loan, or credit card.
+If you improve your credit score to a 620 (which should be relatively easy), your credit score will be considered “Fair”.

-What You Can Get With a 615 Credit Score
+What You Can Potentially Get With a 615 Score

 Click the links below to check out lenders and loan options that may be available for a 615 credit score.
 Note that interest rates are generally subject to market conditions and can change at any time.